What does Koryo have to do with Mongolia?

 Korea also became a base of operation for the Mongolian military.
 Korean artisans helped build ships for the failed Mongolian invasion of Japan in 1274 and in 1276 horse farms were established on Jeju Island with the help of Mongolian trainers.
 These farms provided horses to the Mongolian war machine for the next 94 years until the collapse of the Yuan Dynasty, and then to the subsequent Ming Dynasty (1368-1644).
-In 1393, the second year of the Ri Dynasty, the Ming court complained “that over 9,800 horses were old and broken down and could not be used in battle” (Goodrich, 1940), perhaps against the Mongolian armies still operating on their frontiers.
+In 1393, the second year of the Ri Dynasty, the Ming court complained 'that over 9,800 horses were old and broken down and could not be used in battle' (Goodrich, 1940), perhaps against the Mongolian armies still operating on their frontiers.

 To this day horse herds live on Jeju Island and horse meat is a local delicacy.
 The Jeju National Museum in South Korea has a wonderful online exhibition entitled Korean Horses: Galloping Across Time and Space.
 It contains a brief section on the historic connection with Mongolia and the malteuri, or herders of Jeju, descendants of the Koreans originally trained by Mongolians.

-Our winter Mongolia - Land of the Winter Horse Tour will provide a chance to see to Mongolian horse herders and trainers in action, much as they have done since the days of the Mongol conquests.
+On tour we have had a chance to see to Mongolian horse herders and trainers in action, much as they have done since the days of the Mongol conquests.
 Horsemanship is taught to children form a very young age and they hone their skills not only in their semi-nomadic life but also in the annual festivals where racing and other competitions take place.

 The Mongolian horse is a special breed.
 Smaller than your average horse, it is extremely rugged, living in both hot and cold, fast and agile.
 These traits once proved extremely devastating to non-Mongolian armies across Eurasia.
 A rider’s kit is made up for a non-padded saddle, stirrups, and poll-lasso called an urga.
 There is a good movie that shares the name with the lasso.